Thesourcebit/Thesourcebit.github.io/README.md

 # License
 * Android-H is licensed under the GPL license.
 See <a href="https://github.com/prashantmi/Android-H/blob/master/LICENSE">"LICENSE"</a> for more information.

-# Project Status, Realease And Download
+# Project Status, Release And Download
 * Android-H's current version is v1.0, You can download the latest release from <a href="https://github.com/prashantmi/Android-H/releases/latest">"here"</a>

 # Disclaimer